MCpro57/Turn-Based-Combat-LOL/README.md

 Bugs have been FIXED!!
 After 2 years of forgetting the existence of this project.
 Oh yea make sure u have .NET 5.0 installed.

 ...or the recent version of .NET (.NET 6.0 at the time), with a little workaround.

+(11-12-2022)
+Some overhaul and additional stuff.
+This might be a final update.
+Have a good one.